-When a death has occurred in custody when an individual was lawfully detained, an inquest will be conducted to investigate the nature of that death.
+When a death has occurred in custody, an inquest will be conducted to investigate the nature of that death.

-Duncan Lewis Action Against Public Authorities solicitors have specialist experience dealing with a range of public authorities when an inquest is being held into the death of an individual in their custody.
-We understand the processes involved in a Coroner’s inquest and we are able to advise you on every stage of the inquest.
+Duncan Lewis Action Against Public Authorities solicitors have expertise in handling a range of public authorities’ inquests into the death of an individual in their custody.
+We understand the processes involved in a coroner’s inquest and we are able to advise you on every stage of the inquest.

-It is essential you understand the way a Coroner’s inquest is investigated within the relevant public authority where the death of your loved one occurred.
-Whilst the individual in question is in the custody of a public authority, it is their responsibility to ensure the safety and security of your loved one, so when that loved one dies in their care, it is their duty to make sure an inquest gets underway immediately to properly record the circumstances which led to that death.
+It is essential that you understand the way a coroner’s inquest is investigated.
+When the individual in question is in the custody of a public authority, it is the responsibility of the public authority to ensure the safety and security of that individual, so if that individual dies in their care, it is their duty to make sure an inquest gets underway immediately to properly record the circumstances which led to that death.

-At Duncan Lewis’ Action Against Public Authorities department we provide advice and services on deaths investigated by certain public authorities:
+Our solicitors provide advice and assistance on deaths investigated by certain public authorities, including: